 I told him about my daughter, and her passing away at 17 years old, and I talked about my two grown son’s Zach and Logan.
 It was like a therapy session with a complete stranger, yet somehow we were connected over buckets of sorrow, and love for our children.

 I passed the “angel’s wing” again.

 It was left hanging over this branch, and every time I see it, as it’s laying there balanced between earth and sky, it feels as if a broken Angel left it there for me to discover .

 Sharing your pain with another along this path called life is life affirming.
-There are things you are more likely to share with a complete stranger that you could not share with your own family.
-Finding a fellow traveler, and that’s what he was because he had been lots of places in this world, was invigorating, and satisfying.
+There are things you are more likely to share with a complete stranger than you could share with your own family.
+Finding a fellow traveler, and that’s what he was because he had been lots of places in this world, was invigorating and satisfying.

 I shared with him near the end of our walk that I would be praying for his daughter, Erica.
 He thanked me, and we separated at the fork in the road.

 Don’t even get me started on that.
 I feel like there is an entire cutlery collection on this trail.
 Remnants of knives, forks , and spoons lay scattered like broken branches and twigs upon the forest floor.
 Dreams that were dashed, and hopes that were squashed, and flattened like a fresh floral bloom that was stepped on.

 There is the path ahead, and where it leads to next we can only wait and see.